The Brauer-Manin obstruction on algebraic stacks: Descent theory and the pairing

-\rk{ By \eqref{eq_tors=ceckH1} and \eqref{eq_cechH1=H1} $H_\fppf^1(\cX, S)$ classifies $S$-torsor over $\cX$, and the map $\chi$ associate a torsor class $[Y]$ to its extended type.
-The first three termes of the fundamental exact sequence shows that two tosors have the same extended type if and only if they are isomorphic up to a twist. }
+\rk{ By \eqref{eq_tors=ceckH1} and \eqref{eq_cechH1=H1}, $H_\fppf^1(\cX, S)$ classifies $S$-torsor over $\cX$, and the map $\chi$ associate a torsor class $[Y]$ to its extended type.
+The first three termes of the fundamental exact sequence show that two $S$-torsors over $\cX$ have the same extended type if and only if they are isomorphic up to a twist. }